 Common Small Business Marketing Mistakes to Avoid

-Avoiding these frequent errors saves months of lost effort and budget:- Trying too many channels at once – Start with 2–3 channels; add more only after gaining traction
+- Trying too many channels at once — Start with 2–3.
+Add more only after the first batch is producing.

-- Inconsistent branding and brand message – Use the same logos, colors, and voice everywhere for brand visibility
+- Inconsistent branding and brand message — Same logos, same colors, same voice everywhere.
+Mixed signals kill recognition.

-- Prioritizing quantity over quality – A small, engaged audience beats a large, passive one
+- Prioritizing quantity over quality — A small, engaged audience beats a giant, passive one.

-- Chasing short-lived trends – Overspending on viral moments without building owned assets like email lists wastes budget
+- Chasing short-lived trends — Overspending on viral moments without building owned assets like email lists is how you wake up with nothing in 18 months.

-Audit your current digital marketing efforts for these pitfalls before adding new tactics.
+Audit your current marketing for these traps before you bolt on a single new tactic.

 Putting It All Together: A 90-Day Small Business Marketing Plan